CrisZohra/random-news-react-app/README.md

     - Education.
     - Other.

-HOMEPAGE: --> Zohra.
+HOMEPAGE will have: --> Zohra

-- Navbar. --> Cris
+- Component: Navbar. --> Cris
-- Create a new post. --> Zohra.
+- Component: AddPost.jsx --> Zohra

-NAVBAR: --> Cris (work from here).
+NAVBAR will have: --> Cris (work from here)

-- Home.
+- Home
-- Menu.
+- Menu
-- (About us).
+- About us

-ALL POSTS: --> Cris.
+ALL POSTS will have: --> Cris.

-- Image (in case there's one) Title, location, date and category.
-- Posts must have the edit / delete button.
+- All posts (without filter).
+Each post will show:
+  -- Image.
+  -- Title.
+  -- Location.
+  -- Date.
+  -- Category.
+  -- Button: edit.
+  -- Button: delete.

-POST DETAILS:
+POST DETAILS will have:

-- Just one post with all the info.
+- Just one post with all the properties except the id (image, title, description, location, date, image, url and category).
-- Also edit and delete button.
+- Button: edit.
+- Button: delete.

 EACH CATEGORY: --> Zohra.

 - GET request post with the category of the page.

+\*\* EACH PAGE SHOULD HAVE ON TOP SOME SEARCH BARS TO FILTER BY TITLE OR LOCATION (So that the user can type what he/she is looking for and only the posts with those letter will be displayed)